China Aster ‘Chamois’

 Callistephus chinensis, sometimes called the ‘Peony Aster’ due to the striking resemblance, blooms right at the end of the season, just as everything else is starting to fade.

-China Aster ‘Chamois’ are both cold and light sensitive so don’t start them too early.
+China Aster ‘Chamois’ is interesting and fun to grow being both cold and light sensitive, so don’t start them too early.

 Seeds will benefit from ‘a bit of warmth’ to germinate, 20-22°C is ideal, a warm kitchen or a heat mat.